 Read our ultimate guide on account management, including the process, team, strategies, and tools for ongoing customer success.

-Check out this high-level overview of account management and everything involved.
-Then, continue reading for a detailed breakdown of each account management area.
+Check out our overview of account management and everything involved, including a breakdown of each account management area.
+Then, scroll to the bottom for a complete list of our account management articles:

 Companies with ongoing customer relationships typically have account management teams with three primary responsibilities: executing on a customer’s initial scope of work (SOW), managing their relationship to retain business, and ultimately, growing their account.
 To do this, account management teams use defined processes and tools to ensure customer satisfaction and ongoing customer success.